federicobozzini/unige-advanced-data-management/project3/README.md

 ## RUNNING THE PROJECT

-To start docker move to the project folder and run the command
+To start docker move to the root folder and run the command

     docker-compose up -d